SammyRobensParadise/grape-promo/grape-promo-app/README.md

 Ensure the following:
 1. There are no breaking changes.
 2. If you are changing dependencies ensure you do a version bump commit
+3. There are no API keys hardcoded into code that a user could access
-3. Only rebase master if you are confident in your merge
+4. Only rebase master if you are confident in your merge
-4. Ensure you have consulted before you make design changes
+5. Ensure you have consulted before you make design changes